Yo-kai Watch 2

 and are a pair of 2014 role-playing video games developed and published by Level-5 for the Nintendo 3DS.
 The games are a sequel to 2013's Yo-kai Watch, and were released in July 2014 in Japan, in North America and Australia in late 2016, and Europe in 2017.
 Much like their predecessor, the games put players in an open world, befriending and battling various Yo-kai, which are ghosts and apparitions originating in Japanese folklore, that cause mischief in daily life.
 In the beginning of the story, the memories of the protagonists Nathan "Nate" Adams and Katie Forester are erased when their Yo-kai Watches is stolen by two evil Yo-kai, leaving them with no recollection of their past adventures.
-However, they soon stumble across their Yo-kai butler Whisper and Yo-Kai cat Jibanyan once again, revived their memories and their adventures resume.
+However, they soon stumble across their Yo-kai butler Whisper and Yo-kai cat Jibanyan once again, reviving their memories and resuming their adventures.